DaniHellN25/DaniHellN25/README.md

 <div aligh='left'>

 🎮 I'm really passionate about several things but... two of those things are: Programming and videogames.
-I'm a graduated Full Stack Developer, but I'm more curious about backend.For me almost everything is a puzzle to solve and that's something that encourage me to solve them.
+I'm a graduated Full Stack Developer, but I'm more curious about backend.
+For me almost everything is a puzzle to solve and that's something that encourage me to solve them.
 Oh, and I work with agile methodologies too.

-🏆 I've met some amazing people so far, and I've had the privilage to code with some of them which was a really fulfilling experience that help with grown as a person and as a developer.
+🏆 I've met some amazing people so far, and I've had the privilage to code with some of them which was a really fulfilling experience that helped me with grown as a person and as a developer.
 </br> I invite you to see my projects!
 Scrolling down you will find my pinned repositories.

 🎓 Full Stack Developer & Bachelor's degree in gastronomy.